 - Open Educational Resources (OER) or zero-cost learning materials

 - Accessible classroom materials or activities based on Universal Design for Learning (UDL) principles

-- Innovations that foster community and connections inside and outside the classroom
+- Public Humanities projects that foster dialogue on historical, philosophical, popular culture, and arts topics both inside and outside the classroom

 What is offered?

 - A $2,000 stipend per selected project, paid upon successful completion of the project.
 The stipend may be adjusted for larger-scale projects developed by multiple faculty members.

 - A $300 stipend, paid upon successful assessment of the project using assessment tools developed by the FITT awardee.